The French Build a Fort and a Colony

 Topics.
 This historical marker is listed in these topic lists: Forts or Castles • Settlements & Settlers.

 Location.
 31° 33.392′ N, 91° 24.609′

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 French Retaliation & the Second Fort Rosalie (here, next to this marker); The Natchez Revolt (here, next to this marker); The British Assume Control and Shelter Tories (here, next to this marker); The Spanish Lay Out a Permanent Town (a few steps from this marker); The Natchez People (about 500 feet away, measured in a direct line); The French in North America (about 500 feet away); The European Struggle for Control (about 500 feet away); Natchez (about 600 feet away).
 Touch for a list and map of all markers in Natchez.

 Credits.
 This page was last revised on August 10, 2019.
-This page originally submitted on August 10, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 44 times since then.
+It was originally submitted on August 10, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 89 times since then and 35 times this year.
 Photos: 1, 2. submitted on August 10, 2019.